git-ankuryadav/RiskAnalysis-MonteCarlo/readme.md

   - Plots sample simulated price paths showing potential future price ranges.
   - Plots histogram of simulated returns with VaR and ES clearly marked.

-- **Reporting and Documentation:**
-  Designed for integration in a Jupyter notebook providing clear stepwise explanation, reproducibility, and interpretation of results.

 ---